Aligning AI systems

 Placeholder.

 Notes on how to implement alignment in AI systems.
-This is necessarily a fuzzy concept, because Alignment is fuzzy and AI is fuzzy.
+This is necessarily a fuzzy concept: both Alignment and AI are fuzzy.
 We need to make peace with the frustrations of this fuzziness and move on.

-Think RLHF, Constitutional AI etc. I’m not greatly persuaded that these are the right way to go, but they are interesting.
+Think RLHF, Constitutional AI, etc. I’m not greatly convinced these are the right way to go, but they’re interesting.

 2 Classifying models as unaligned

-I’m familiar only with mechanistic interpretability at the moment; I’m sure there is other stuff.
+I’m only familiar with mechanistic interpretability at the moment; I’m sure there’s other work.

 3 Emergent values systems